voxel51/api-js/README.md

 ```

 The landing page of the docs is located in `./docs/index.html`.
 The landing
 page currently is blank, but can be altered if desired.

 Additional configuration options are available.
 See
 [JSDoc](https://github.com/jsdoc3/jsdoc) and
 [docstrap](https://github.com/docstrap/docstrap) for more information.

+## Copyright

+Copyright 2018, Voxel51, LLC,
+voxel51.com

+David Hodgson,
+david@voxel51.com